rh-mad-workshop/modern-app-dev/README.md

 The demo includes the following services:

 - **Customers**: The original Retail application from which the rest of microservices have been carved out.
 It still retains the business logic related to customer management.
-This legacy application runs on Tomcat and uses an Oracle database.
+This legacy application runs on Tomcat and uses a PostgreSQL database.
 - **Inventory**: Stores detailed information about products.
 Developed using Quarkus and PostgreSQL as data store.
 This service has been configured with the the JDK build mode for Quarkus by default.
 - **Orders**: Manages all order related entities.
 It stores only UIDs to refer to Products and Customers.
 Implemented with Spring Boot and using a PostgreSQL database.
 - **Gateway**: Access and aggregation layer for the whole application.
 It gets orders data and aggregates Products and Customers detailed information.
 Also implemented with the Spring Boot/PostgreSQL stack.